Danthala Venkata Meher Baba: Family

+Education and job history

+Meher Baba, dropped out of BDS from Government Medical College, Aurangabad, because of personal health issues and later pursued his BSc Agriculture from the Acharya N G Ranga Agricultural University, in Rajendranagar, Hyderabad.
+Meher Baba was offered a clerical job in Andhra Bank, with an agreement to be part of the first Andhra Bank cricket team, to participate in the prestigious Hyderabad Cricket Association's A division institutional cricket league.
+He formed a champion team along with famous cricketers like Abid Ali, Narsimha Rao (Babji), Vijay Paul, Bhasker Ram Murthy and Jyoti Prasad.

+Retirement

+Meher baba played for Andhra Bank for 25 years and retired from the institutional cricket after 4 years of his first class cricket retirement in 1987.
+As a Zonal Manager, he took voluntary retirement from Andhra Bank in 2001.
+Meher Baba later worked for Jagruti Bank in Sainikpuri as a Chief Manager for 2 years and later resigned his post.

 BCCI selection committee

 After his retirement from cricket, Meher Baba was appointed to be part of the Under-19 National Selection committee in 1989.
+He was notable for his selection of cricket greats like Rahul Dravid & VVS Laxman to represent the under-19 Indian cricket team.
 He was part of the committee from 1990 to 1996 and also served on the Andhra Cricket Association Selection Committee.
 He coached the Andhra Ranji team from 1999 to 2005 and also the coach for the Under-19 Andhra State team in 1998.

+Cricket coaching

+Meher Baba played an active role as a cricket coach, he was appointed as the cricket coach from the Andhra Ranji Team from 1999-2005.
+He was also the coach for the Under-19 Andhra State team in 1998.
+Meher also was an active coach at the Aibara Cricket Camp in Secunderabad, Sports Coaching Foundation in Masab Tank, Cricket Academy in Sainikpuri as well as Women's coaching foundation in Maredpally.

+Felicitation

+In 1992, BCCI honored Meher Baba with a benefit match, as a gesture of his contributions to India cricket.
+The benefit match was conducted between Gavaskar XI and Mohammad Azharuddin XI at Srikakulam.
+Andhra Cricket Association honored Meher Baba in 2007, at his home town in Rajamundry.

 Death

 Meher Baba battled against Lung Cancer for 2 years, and died on 16 January 2008 at his residence in Sainikpuri, Secunderabad, AP.
-His death was condolenced by the media, the Hyderabad Cricket Association as well the Andhra Cricket Association.
+Statements of condolences for his death were made by the media, the Hyderabad Cricket Association as well the Andhra Cricket Association.

+Memorial cricket events

 Since 2008, Telugu Association of Canada and Robin Singh Foundation conduct the annual "Danthala Meher Baba Cricket Trophy".
 In 2012, BCCI has named the Under-16 South Zone inter-state women's tournament as "Danthala Meher Baba Memorial Cricket Tournament".